lohraspco/data-science/machine_learning/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp

 Machine Learning encompasses
-- supervised methods such as classification and regression,
+- supervised methods such as
+    - classification (StratifiedKFold)
+    - regression
 - unsupervised methods such as clustering,
 - and reinforcement learning for sequential decision-making.